 When choosing the metric, don’t just choose a number.
 While you need to follow the number and establish a target for it, you also need to understand how the organization can influence the target.
 Therefore, choose a metric which provides you with immediate access to insights on what is driving the metric.

-Choose a metric which enables you to analyze the drivers behind the number.
-A good example would be the Net Promoter System (NPS), it includes not only the number but also the free text feedback (customer is also asked why did they choose this particular score).
-Analyzing the text enables you to understand the drivers behind the number.
-This is essential when you actually want to improve things and achieve your target.
+Choose a metric that enables you to analyze the drivers behind the number comprehensively.
+A good example would be the Net Promoter System (NPS), which includes not only the numerical score but also the free text feedback where the customer is asked why they chose this particular score.
+Here, integrating an AI text summarizer can be incredibly beneficial.
+By analyzing the summarized text, you can more efficiently understand the drivers behind the numbers.
+This synthesized insight is essential when you aim to improve things and achieve your target.
+An AI text summarizer streamlines the process of digesting large volumes of open-ended feedback, allowing for quicker identification of common themes and concerns, thereby enhancing the effectiveness of the analysis.

 Don’t just establish a target and after that start measuring.
 In many cases, there is high pressure to get target setting done already before the measurement even starts.
 Then you end up googling NPS benchmarks and set the target somewhere (targeting the same level as Apple, anyone?).
 This method has problems.
 The public benchmarks are not always trustworthy.
 There are also significant country and industry-specific differences in NPS levels (and the same applies to other customer experience metrics as well).
 The moment when you ask the question also influences the result.
 Health care providers typically get great scores as they happen to ask for feedback just after the patient has received some treatment.
 Not so easy to repeat if you are in the utility business.